mydumper/mydumper_docs/configure.rst

 --defaults-extra-file
 ---------------------

-We recommend you to use for :code:`[\`database\`.\`table\`]` sections, in which you can add this options:
+Using :code:`[\`database\`.\`table\`]` sections may be helpful, since you can add:

-* where: receives a comparasion compatible with the table definition.
+* where: It receives a comparison compatible with the table definition;
-* limit: which receives a number and forces the select statement to do not read more reads if it reaches the limit.
+* limit: It receives a number and forces the SELECT statement to avoid reading more reads if it reaches the limit;
-* num_threads: Defines the amount of threads that will be used for the table.
+* num_threads: It defines the amount of threads that will be used for the table;
 * object_to_export: It receives a comma delimited list with this options: SCHEMA, DATA, TRIGGER, ALL and NONE.
-ALL is equal to SCHEMA,DATA,TRIGGER.
+ALL is equal to SCHEMA,DATA,TRIGGER;
-* columns_on_select: the list of columns in the SELECT statement will be replace by the content of this parameter.
+* columns_on_select: The list of columns in the SELECT statement will be replaced by the content of this parameter;
-* columns_on_insert: The columns in the INSERT statemnt will be replace by the content of this parameter.
+* columns_on_insert: The columns in the INSERT statemnt will be replace by the content of this parameter;
 * object_to_export: It receives a comma delimited list with this options: SCHEMA, DATA, TRIGGER, ALL and NONE.
-ALL is equal to SCHEMA,DATA,TRIGGER.
+ALL is equal to SCHEMA,DATA,TRIGGER;
-* partition_regex: Defines a regular expression to filter the partitions to export
+* partition_regex: It defines a regular expression to filter the partitions to export.

 For example: